-Arizona Republican heads for victory in tight race for House seat
+Arizona Republican declares victory in tight race for House seat

 Democrats launched a last-minute blitz to try to pull off a win, hoping to replicate strong performances by the party in Pennsylvania and Alabama, partly fueled by opposition to Trump.

-The party must pick up 23 seats nationally to reclaim control of the House of Representatives and two seats to regain a majority in the Senate.

-Franks resigned on Dec.
-8 from the Phoenix district where he has served since 2003 amid allegations that he made improper advances to female staff and that he offered a female staff member $5 million to act as a surrogate to bear a child for him and his wife.
+Franks, in office since 2003, resigned on Dec.
+8 amid allegations that he made improper advances to female staff and that he offered a female staff member $5 million to be a surrogate to bear a child for him and his wife.
 He denied any wrongdoing.

-Trump called for a strong Republican turnout for Lesko in a Tuesday tweet.

 Lesko has said she supports Trump’s proposal for a border wall between the United States and Mexico, tightened border security and tax cuts.
-She is also against abortion and is a staunch gun-rights advocate.
+She opposes abortion and is a staunch gun-rights advocate.

 Tipirneni largely focused her campaign on the need to improve healthcare for all consumers, including pushing to expand Medicare by allowing anyone to buy into the system.
 She opposes building of a wall.

-Reporting by David Schwartz; Editing by Bill Tarrant, Cynthia Osterman and Andrew Heavens
+Reporting by David Schwartz; Editing by Frank McGurty and Steve Orlofsky